Bennotsi-MTG/Doomsday-Codex/artifact_destruction.md

 of course well-known, but when playing around artifact destruction the order in which you cast your spells becomes very important.
 Also, to help the discussion we count every time priority is passed.

-1. cast Doomsday
+1. Cast Doomsday
-2. tap SDT to draw IU
+2. Tap SDT to draw IU
-3. cast IU to draw SDT, LED, GP
+3. Cast IU to draw SDT, LED, GP
-4. cast SDT
+4. Cast SDT
-5. cast LED
+5. Cast LED
-6. cast GP to draw LED
+6. Cast GP to draw LED
-7. cast LED
+7. Cast LED
-8. tap SDT to draw BW
+8. Tap SDT to draw BW
-9. cast BW
+9. Cast BW
-10. cast ToA
+10. Cast ToA

 Your opponent holding an Abrupt Decay has several opportunities to interact, but he has to pick the right moment to successfully disrupt